Skip to Content

 When compared to something like the Daiwa Tatula series of reels, you will immediately notice that the form factor of the body is much more compact.

 13 Fishing introduced the Concept C to the market in 2014.
-When compared to the Concept A, the Concept C has a price point of about $60 with the primary differences being it is a lighter weight, has more bearings and it comes in a nice white vs. the black.
+When compared to Concept A, Concept C has a price point of about $60 with the primary differences being it is a lighter weight, has more bearings and comes in a nice white vs. black.

 The Bottom Line